gtech-mulearn/IEEE-LAUNCHPAD/README.md

 - Purpose: The battleground where you showcase your skills.
 - Action: Submit your completed tasks and let the world witness your coding prowess.

+#### 🎙️ #ieee-launchpad-officehours

+- Purpose: Got questions?
+We've got answers!
+- Timing: Tune in every day from 8 PM to 9 PM.
+- Tip: Collaboration is key.
+Engage, discuss, and get insights directly from the organizers.

 </div>